realm/realm-dotnet/native/tightdb_c_cs/Readme.md

 Now, Check that You have 64 bit c++ compiler support in vs2010 (You need to have opened a c++ project with c++ files in it to check that)

--in solution explorer, right click tightdb_c_cs2010, select properties -in tightdb_c_cs2010 property pages, click configuration manager.
+- in solution explorer, right click tightdb_c_cs2010, select properties
--in the Platform column, click Win32
+- in tightdb_c_cs2010 property pages, click configuration manager.
--if You've got "new" as an option, and if selecting New gets You a small dialog from where You can select X64 in the New platform dropdown, You have 64 bit c++ support)
+- in the Platform column, click Win32

--If You don't have 64 bit compiler support (and You are running on a 64 bit OS) then this is a copy of the machine install notes on the machine where I fixed the issue:
+- if You've got "new" as an option, and if selecting New gets You a small dialog from where You can select X64 in the New platform dropdown, You have 64 bit c++ support)

--
+if You don't have 64 bit compiler support (and You are running on a 64 bit OS) then this is a copy of the machine install notes on the machine where I fixed the issue:

 Installation with VS 2010 Express

 The ordinary versions of VS 2010 Express does not have support for building x64 versions of c++ programs - but there is a version of VS 2010 Express that do have this support, You have to obtain it from the "Windows SDK 7 for .net framework 4" kit